 • Experience: Ask for details on recent development projects in your specific industry.
 In particular, be sure to ask about the expertise of the technicians that will be working on your product to assess their skill level.

-The bottom line is that a contract manufacturer is intended to make product manufacturing possible for you so make sure you choose one that eliminates hurdles and headaches while giving you the confidence that everything is being taken care of.
+The bottom line is that a contract manufacturer is intended to make new product manufacturing possible for you so make sure you choose one that eliminates hurdles and headaches while giving you the confidence that everything is being taken care of.

-There are a lot of different factors that can impact the price for your product production such as:
+There are a lot of different factors that can impact the price for your product production, such as:

 • Materials